 Obviously, sales pipelines and sales funnels are two very different things.
 So, which one does your business need?

-Both sales pipelines and sales funnels can be extremely useful: depending on your situation.
+Now that we’ve discussed the difference between sales pipelines and funnels, you see that both can be extremely useful—depending on your situation.

 Let’s discuss situations when you would need a sales pipeline vs times when you need a sales funnel.